AdaCore/learn/content/courses/ada-idioms/chapters/constructor_functions_for_type_extensions.rst

 Pros
 ----

 The issue is sidestepped entirely, and as an additional benefit, the parent packages are that much simpler because the constructor function declarations and bodies are no longer present there.
-The *constructors* child packages will be relatively brief since they contain only the constructor functions and any ancillary code required to implement them.
+The *constructors* child packages themselves will be relatively simple since they contain only the constructor functions and any ancillary code required to implement them.
+Simpler code enhances comprehension and correctness.

+Having the constructors declared in separate packages applies the principle of Separation of Concerns, between the code defining the type's semantics and the code for constructing objects of the type.
+This principle also enhances comprehension.

 Cons
 ----

-There will be a child package for each tagged type, hence more packages and files.
+There will be a child package for each tagged type that requires constructors, hence more packages and files (assuming one unit per file, which is desirable in itself, even if not required by the language).

+Some developers might argue for having fewer files, presumably containing larger units.
+In the author's experience larger units make comprehension, and therefore correctness, unjustifiably difficult if smaller units are possible.
+Some units are unavoidably large and complicated but often we can achieve relative simplicity.

+For those developers, however, the constructor package could be declared instead as a nested package located within the package defining the tagged type.
+Doing so would achieve the same effect as using a child package because the contained functions would not be primitive.
+Therefore, they would not inherited.

+This alternative would reduce the number of files back to the minimum.
+However, the defining package would be relatively more complicated because of this nested package.
+Note that the nested package declaration would require a nested package body too.

+In short, the alternative reduces the number of files at the cost of additional unit complexity.
+(If the issue with the larger number of files is difficulty in locating individual entities of interest, any decent IDE will make doing so trivial.)

+The alternative also loses the distinction between clients that use objects of the type and clients that create those objects, because the latter will have context clauses for the constructor packages.

 Relationship With Other Idioms